 Building credit can be quite the challenge, and some consumers struggle to get their score raised even just a little bit.
 The truth is that there are many ways to build credit, and one of these ways is through the use of a credit card.
 The key to using a credit card to build credit is to do so responsibly.
-A credit card is like a double edged sword.
-It can either build your credit up or send it spiraling down the drain.
+A credit card can affect your credit score for better or worse.

 Credit cards have definitely gotten their share of bad coverage in the media, with many Americans in over their heads.
 After all, it is easy to find yourself in debt with irresponsible credit card usage.
 Instead of using credit cards as a way to just get more ‘stuff’ that you can’t afford, how about using it in a way that will boost your credit score and help your overall financial standing.
 Here are some tips for using a credit card to build credit.

 Pay Off All Balances in Full and On Time

 Many consumers may not realize that keeping a balance on a credit card can sometimes be detrimental to their credit.
 It is really important to pay off all balances in full and on time each month.
 Late payments will not improve your credit at all, and can actually put a pretty big dent in it.
 A good reporting history of on time payments is something that lenders look for.